iggy-rs/iggy-go-client/README.md

 ### Prerequisites

-In order to use this SDK you need to install golang on your enviroment.
+In order to use this SDK you need to install golang on your environment.
 Here's a <a hfref="https://go.dev/doc/install">link to official go documentation</a> explaining how you can do that!

 ### Installation